opendesigndev/octopus/packages/octopus-ai/README.md

 Check [`src/services/conversion/exporters/`](./src/services/conversion/exporters/index.ts) for more details about exporters.

-Check [`src/services/conversion/readers/`](./src/services/conversion/readers) for more details about AIFileReaderNode and AIFileReaderWeb
+Check [`src/services/readers/`](./src/services/readers) for more details about AIFileReaderNode and AIFileReaderWeb

+When using `@opendesign/octopus-ai` as external package, all dependencies can be imported from root folder.

 ## TypeDoc